The Memory Police

-The Memory Police (密やかな結晶, Hisoyaka na Kesshō) is a 1994 science fiction novel by Yōko Ogawa.
+The Memory Police (密やかな結晶, Hisoyaka na Kesshō) is a 1994 science fiction dystopian novel by Yōko Ogawa.
 The novel, dream-like and melancholy in tone in a manner influenced by modernist writer Franz Kafka, takes place on an island with a setting reminiscent of that in George Orwell's Nineteen Eighty-Four.
 An English translation by Stephen Snyder was published by Pantheon Books and Harvill Secker in 2019.
-There is currently a film adaptation in the works with Reed Morano slated as director and Charlie Kaufman as screenwriter.
+A film adaptation was announced in October 2020, with Lily Gladstone in the lead role and with Reed Morano slated as director and Charlie Kaufman as screenwriter.